calimanco/promise-polyfill-plus/README_EN.md

 Promise polyfill for the current operating environment automatically.
 If there is no global Promise support, the built-in Promise will be directly mounted to the global;
-If there is global Promise support, the existing Promise will be expanded and mounted to the global.
+If there is global Promise support, the existing Promise constructor will be expanded and mounted to the global.

 ```javascript
 import { autoPolyfill } from 'promise-polyfill-plus'